17 January, 2020

 Is it a reason to cheer?

-India’s CAD shrunk in the second quarter as imports contracted, while exports posted a modest growth.
+India’s CAD shrunk in the second quarter as imports contracted, while exports posted modest growth.
 Given the current slowdown, lower imports point to weak demand rather than a better trade position.

-What makes up current account?
+What makes up the current account?

-Current account is said to be in surplus when the value of exports is greater than that of imports; it is in deficit when the value of imports is higher.
+The current account is said to be in surplus when the value of exports is greater than that of imports; it is in deficit when the value of imports is higher.

 Why is it bad if the trade deficit is high?

 International trade has become an important political economy issue in advanced economies such as the US and the UK.
 Developed economies have become concerned with the extent of their CADs and have used trade policies to reduce them.
-This isn’t new as mercantilism was widely practiced in the 16-18th centuries when countries focused on using state regulations to maximize exports to increase the wealth of a nation.
+This isn’t new as mercantilism was widely practised in the 16-18th centuries when countries focused on using state regulations to maximize exports to increase the wealth of a nation.
 Most countries want to export more goods than they import, implying that a country will get more income than it spends.
-India, maintains a high current account deficit along with a fiscal deficit.
+India maintains a high current account deficit along with a fiscal deficit.

 What’s the reason for a contraction in India’s CAD?

 India’s CAD contracted from $19 billion in the second quarter of 2018-19 to $6.3 billion during the corresponding period of 2019-20.
 The data shows that this contraction is primarily because of a lower trade deficit.
 Also, net services receipts have increased by 0.9%.
-So, while imports have shrunk, exports have posted a modest growth, leading to a contraction in CAD.
+So, while imports have shrunk, exports have posted modest growth, leading to a contraction in CAD.